-FSC certified wood has met certain standards that guarantee sustainable practices were used in its creation.
-Using FSC certified timbers in your building will earn you credits in the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
+FSC-certified wood has met specific standards that guarantee sustainable practices were used in its creation.
+Using FSC-certified timbers in your building will earn you credits in the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.

-After reclaimed wood is carefully processed into flooring, it is extremely stable and can be installed the same as most solid and hardwood flooring.
+After reclaimed wood is carefully processed into flooring, it is highly stable and can be installed like most solid and hardwood flooring.

-The difference is that reclaimed wood can take two or three weeks to be ready for installation and get acclimatised to the new environment and the level of humidity.
+The difference is that reclaimed wood can take two or three weeks to be ready for installation and get acclimatised to the new environment and the humidity level.